dretax/GarHal_CSGO/README.md

 Denying access with ObRegisterCallbacks to protect the controller would be more than enough to get rid of this scan.

 ## Compilation
 You will need Visual Studio 2017 atleast, and amongs that the WDK.
-If you don't know how to compile a Kernel Driver, you will need to google a bit.
+If you don't know how to compile a Kernel Driver, you will need to google a bit, or just [click here](https://guidedhacking.com/threads/windows-kernel-mode-driver-tutorial.15201/).

 ## Usage
 1. Start the Driver.